I am a Creative Consultant whose focus is on working across borders & barriers

 October

-IETM Focus Bradford 2025 - 22-24 October 2025 With international relations having entered a new period of upheaval, we come together in Bradford to consider what this means for the future of cross-border creative collaboration.
-Join me on the 23rd of October when I will be leading a workshop that will explore how the cultural sector can become stronger advocates for the international relationships that fuel our work and values, with practical examples.
-The session will also provide an opportunity to engage in discussion on EU–UK relations in the post-Brexit landscape.
+IETM Focus Bradford.
+With international relations having entered a new period of upheaval, we came together in Bradford to consider what this means for the future of cross-border creative collaboration.
+During the conference I led an afternoon session with the delegates to explore how the cultural sector can become stronger advocates for the international relationships that fuel our work and values.
+The session aimed to demystify policy-making and explore how arts professionals can influence it through consultations, campaigns and collective voice.
+Using practical examples and discussion, we unpacked what policy really is, examined key networks for advocacy - particularly in international contexts - and identified entry points for developing impactful policy recommendations together.
+The session also provided an opportunity to engage in discussion on EU–UK relations in the post-Brexit landscape.

 September 2025

 Had a great time delivering a workshop to the Sadler’s Wells Young Associates sharing insight on how they might start to develop the careers internationally.
-I am also looking forward to joining IETM’s Focus Bradford 2025 in October to deliver a session on policy development and the arts (more details to be shared soon).
 I’m also thrilled to have found out I’ve been selected to participate in this year’s Creative United’s Re:Create programme.

 June 2025